 These are a significant cause of noise pollution.
 Social situations in the urban world are also a reason behind noise pollution.
 The congested urban places, tiffs over parking spaces, and feuds for basic amenities, not only disrupt the social atmosphere but also cause noise pollution.
 Social events that make use of loudspeakers and entertain large crowds of people also result in noise pollution.
 The larger the population, the greater is the pollution.

-6. Plastic Pollution
+6. Plastic Pollutions

 As you might gather from the name, this is caused by the accumulation of plastic in the environment.
-Plastic is nonbiodegradable, this makes it particularly harmful for all living creatures on Earth.
+Plastic is non-biodegradable, this makes it particularly harmful for all living creatures on Earth.
 Each year, thousands of animals lose their lives because of plastic pollution.

 Many times, animals ingest plastic waste and get entangled in plastic objects.
 This results in their untimely death.
-A large amount of plastic waste which is generated finds its way into the ocean.
+A large amount of plastic waste that is generated finds its way into the ocean.
 This adversely affects marine life.

 Causes of Plastic Pollution